simgrid/simgrid/docs/source/Start_Your_Own_Project.rst

 For that, you need `FindSimGrid.cmake
 <https://framagit.org/simgrid/simgrid/raw/master/FindSimGrid.cmake>`_,
-that is located at the root of the SimGrid tree.
+which is located at the root of the SimGrid tree.
 You can either copy this file into the `cmake/Modules` directory of your project, or use the version installed on the disk.
 Both solutions present advantages and drawbacks: if you copy the file, you have to keep it in sync